- Pro Video

 This receiver is for the radio control system.
 It pairs (“binds”) with the controller the pilot or operator holds, which logically, if confusingly, is known as the “transmitter.”
 Modern receivers typically operate in the 2.4GHz range (like other license-free radio systems such as Wi-Fi) and have four or more channels, extra channels enabling custom functionality to be relayed via the control signal, in addition to basic piloting inputs.
 In the hobby world, these extra channels might be used for anything from retracting/extending landing gear to firing off a smoke generator.
 In aerial imaging applications, the extra channels can sometimes be dedicated to gimbal or camera control.

 In most cases, these are brushless electric motors.
-The motors are usually paired, each pair a set containing one clockwise (CW) and one counterclockwise (CCW) rotating motor.
+The motors are usually paired, each pair a set containing one clockwise (CW) motor partnered with one counterclockwise (CCW) rotating motor, though they may be sold individually.
 It is important when replacing them or building your own system to use the correct rotational direction in the correct position.
-This can get confusing, as the props are often designated CW or CCW based on which way they screw on, not which way they rotate—which is probably the opposite direction!
+This can get confusing, as the propellers are often designated CW or CCW based on which way they screw on, not which way they rotate—which is probably the opposite direction!

 A typical brushless motor.
 The threaded part rotates either clockwise